GiorgosNeofotistos/Data-Analytics-Bootcamp-Portfolio/01_Excel_Project/Intermediate_Assignment/README.md

 - The data has been anonymized to protect personal information.
 - No screenshots are provided, but the Excel workbook is organized with clear sheets for each task.

+##Disclaimer:
+- The exercises included are based on the curriculum from the Data Analytics Bootcamp by Workearly.
+They are shared here for educational and portfolio purposes only.

 ---

 Feel free to explore the workbook to see detailed solutions and the approach taken for each task.